dataloop-ai/dtlpy-documentation/tutorials/model_management/ai_library/chapter.md

                                     labels=['label1', 'label2'])
 ```

-#### Dataset subsets
+#### Define dataset subsets

 Our AI library models require a train/validation split of the dataset for the training session.
-To avoid data leakage between training sessions and to make each training reproducible, we will determine the data subsets and save the split type to the dataset entity (using a DQL).
+To avoid data leakage between training sessions and to make each training reproducible, we will define the data subsets and save the split type to the dataset entity (using a DQL).
 Using DQL filters you can subset the data however you like.

 For example, if your dataset is split between folders, you can use this DQL to add metadata for all items in the dataset